maciek252/DroneELT/README.md

 ##LEDs

+LEDs are used for signalling the current state of the device:

 * off - no data, drone not started (detected from data)
 * 1 flash - receiving data (MAVLINK or NMEA), no valid gps fix
 * 2 flashes - receiving data, valid fix